SolidHal/PrawnOS/README.md

 `make kernel_install` Installs a newly built kernel into a previously built PrawnOS.img-BASE.

-You can use the environment variable `PRAWNOS_SUITE` to use a Debian suite other than `Buster`.
-For example, to use Debian stretch, you can build with `sudo PRAWNOS_SUITE=stretch make image`.
-Note that only `stretch` and `buster` have been tested.
+You can use the environment variable `PRAWNOS_SUITE` to use a Debian suite other than `Bullseye`.
+For example, to use Debian sid, you can build with `sudo PRAWNOS_SUITE=sid make image`

 You can use the environment variable `PRAWNOS_DEBOOTSTRAP_MIRROR` to use a non-default Debian mirror with debootstrap.
 For example, to use [Debian's Tor onion service mirror](https://onion.debian.org/) with debootstrap, you can build with `sudo PRAWNOS_DEBOOTSTRAP_MIRROR=http://vwakviie2ienjx6t.onion/debian make image`.